Isaac (Graham Richard)

 Isaac (G. R.): A note on Cormac’s Pictish brooch.

-Argues, through comparison of OIr. catait, cartait with W cathet (hapax legomenon), that the original form of the borrowed Pictish word was *kazdet-.
+Argues, through comparison of OIr. catait, cartait with W cathet, that the original form of the borrowed Pictish word was *kazdet-.

 4144.